p1yux/p1yux/README.md

 # Piyush Arora

-I'm a developer and AI enthusiast with an interest in building impactful and innovative solutions.
+Developer and AI enthusiast with an interest in building impactful and innovative solutions.
 Here's a about me:

 ---